 Students currently enrolled in an undergraduate or graduate degree-seeking design program are eligible to enter.
 This includes students in all disciplines and continents.
 Group submissions are also accepted.

 We accept in-process and digital models (that might have been made in your kitchen) and/or any other evidence to support your final concept.

 First and last name (If this is a group submission, please enter first and last names separated by a comma of all team members)

 Name and location of your University

-Name of academic program you are enrolled in
+Name of your academic program

-A description of your motivation or inspiration (100 word limit)
+Description of your motivation or inspiration (100 word limit)

-A description of your process (100 word limit)
+Description of your process (100 word limit)

-A description of all materials used, including any coatings and/or adhesives; plus evidence to support any claims of healthier materials (Why is your material innovation healthier?)
+Description of all materials used, including any coatings and/or adhesives; plus evidence to support any claims of healthier materials (Why is your material innovation healthier?)
 (500 word limit)

 Annotation of this diagram to reflect the lifecycle of your design.
 Consider the impact on human and environmental health at every stage.